tonyjunkes/fw1-lifecycle-example/README.md

 - Fire up Commandbox by entering `box` in your terminal and `cd` into the project root directory.
 - Run `install` and then run `start`.
 - Start hacking away!

-_Currently set up to support Lucee which will start by default on CommandBox.
-For Adobe ColdFusion to function, Administrator level mappings will need to be set, and the syntax for extending FW/1 changed._